-- a) First, the myth of the AMOC being the overwhelmingly dominating cause of the warmer climate of Denmark and the surrounding areas.
-This is shown convincingly in [GULF1], and a more easily accessible summary and a bit of history is provided here: http://ocp.ldeo.columbia.edu/res/div/ocp/gs/. - b) Second, it is helpful to establish the time scale of a weakening, or even a potential collapse, of the AMOC.
+a) First, the myth of the AMOC being the overwhelmingly dominating cause of the warmer climate of Denmark and the surrounding areas.
+This is shown convincingly in [GULF1], and a more easily accessible summary and a bit of history is provided here: http://ocp.ldeo.columbia.edu/res/div/ocp/gs/.

+b) Second, it is helpful to establish the time scale of a weakening, or even a potential

+- collapse, of the AMOC.
 This is the topic of the paper [GULF2], published in a subcategory of the esteemed journal Science, and in the more recent papers of [GULF3] and [GULF4].
-Although [GULF2] is rather technical, a few key points are accessible with a moderate effort (or, for an even more accessible summary, see the link to RealClimate.org also provided in [GULF2]): Figure 1C of [GULF2] shows that the weakening, or near-total collapse, of the AMOC is expected to take several hundred years (note that the doubling of tropospheric CO2-concentration and freshwater adjustment is made from T = 200 years in the figure).
+Although [GULF2] is rather technical, a few key points are accessible with a moderate effort (or, for an even more accessible summary, see the link to RealClimate.org also provided in [GULF2]): Figure 1C of [GULF2] shows that the weakening, or near-total collapse, of the AMOC is expected to take several hundred years (note that the doubling of tropospheric CO_2 -concentration and freshwater adjustment is made from T = 200 years in the figure).
+Although a main point of the paper is the overlooked risk of effects on the AMOC, and relative rapidity on a climate scale of this, the AMOC - tropospheric CO_2 -concentration and freshwater adjustment is made from T = 200 years in the figure).
 Although a main point of the paper is the overlooked risk of effects on the AMOC, and relative rapidity on a climate scale of this, the AMOC weakening over the lifetime of the OWF is at most to reduce the flow of the AMOC by 20%.
-In addition, it is argued that the weakening would likely not start at the same time as the construction of the OWF, since T = 200 years in the figure - i.
-In Chapter 9 of [IPCC\AR6], Executive Summary (Page 1214 of the pdf file) under the heading Ocean Circulation states:
+In addition, it is argued that the weakening would likely not start at the same time as the construction of the OWF, since T = 200 years in the figure corresponds to a doubling of CO_2 -concentration, which will not happen for several decades see item c) below. - i.
+In Chapter 9 of [IPCC_AR6], Executive Summary (Page 1214 of the pdf file) under the heading Ocean Circulation states: